 - Timing and safety of secondary surface ablation after aborted LASIK procedure

-Fellows receive an annual salary of $50,000 which includes both health insurance and malpractice coverage.
+Fellows receive an annual salary according to the Beth Israel PGY Scale.
 Fellows do not cover ER.
 Call is for the practices only and is split with other physicians at Boston Vision.

 - Refractive procedures: 450-500 (mostly LASIK/PRK)